 When not reading, blogging, writing, or editing, Grace serves on student government, the hip hop team, and several marketing groups.
 She loves coffee, landscapes, the Modern Love column, rain, and breakfast sandwiches.

 Edits: Middle Grade, Young Adult, New Adult, Adult, and Women’s Fiction

-Zoe Strickland is a 19-year-old California college student currently living in Oregon.
+Zoe Strickland is a 21-year-old California college student currently living in Oregon.
 She’s a senior studying English Literature, with minors in both Writing and Gender Studies.
-She has been working at Teen Eyes for two years, and has been Editorial Director for one year.
-Outside of Teen Eyes, she is Editor-in-Chief of The Northwest Passage, Western Oregon University’s student-run newspaper and Assistant Editor at The Fem Literary Magazine.
+She has been working at Teen Eyes for four years, and has been Editorial Director for three years.
+Outside of Teen Eyes, she is Managing Editor of The Western Journal, Western Oregon University’s student-run newspaper and Assistant Editor at The Fem Literary Magazine.

 After a brief and intense tryst with Harry Potter, Zoe went straight into reading Young Adult books.
 After reviewing books for 5 years, she decided to end her review website in 2014 in order to fully focus on editing.
 In addition to book blogging, Zoe’s past literary experience includes an internship with Creston Books and assisting Young Adult novelists Sarah Ockler and Daisy Whitney.
 Zoe particularly enjoys contemporary novels with characters that jump off of the page and demand to be heard.
 Though she loves to read anything and everything, some of her favorite writers are David Levithan, Rainbow Rowell, Hannah Moskowitz, and Stephanie Perkins.

 When she isn’t editing, Zoe enjoys studying feminist theory, drinking too much caffeine, and baking.